LBHackney-IT/lbhackney-it.github.io/docs/architecture-pillars/7-Development practices/qa_process.md

----
-id: qa_process
-title: Enhancing the Quality Assurance process in Hackney through the use of automation
+# Enhancing the Quality Assurance process in Hackney through the use of automation
----

 ### Cypress end-to-end testing

 At Hackney, we always strive to deliver high quality digital services to our residents.
 To achieve that, we continuously review and seek to improve our development processes and practices.

 Our API development is already enhanced by strong processes such as test driven development and API integration testing.

 A new change in our processes is the quality assurance end-to-end testing using Cypress we have introduced as part of our software delivery lifecycle.

 ## Current QA process
 - User stories are refined with clearly defined acceptance criteria